eyeezzi/horus/README.md

 1. You can pass secrets for a microservice using the `env_file` attribute in *docker-compose.yml*.
 2. Microservices can communicate using their service names if they are in the same docker network.
+3. Do these things to ensure a dockerized application can receive signals: https://hynek.me/articles/docker-signals/.

+    Use exec-form ENTRYPOINT in Dockerfile.
+If starting your app from a shell or shell script, exec your app in that script so that the shell replaces it's process with your app - instead of spawning your app as a subprocess of the shell.

+    `eval "command"` runs the command as a child process which returns to the current process on exit. `exec command` replaces the current process with the new command process, and returns to the grand-parent process on exit.
+In a shell, `echo $$` gives you the current PID.

 ### Docker Networking